brutaldamage/dual-attack/README.md

   this should pull in capacitor (its an npm dependency of the project).

- * sync the latest web files to the android/ios/web projects
+ * build & sync the latest web files to the android/ios/web projects

-  `npx cap sync`
+  `npx run build`

 ### web app